Maeevick/Maeevick/README.md

 - Infrastructure as Code
 - Infrastructure as a Service

-All of this techniques and tools may only work with __a continuous collaboration with end users__.
+All of these techniques and tools may only work with __a continuous collaboration with end users__.
 I'm convinced theses techniques and tools __reduce the feedback loop and help the product to evolve seamlessly__.

 ## Resources

-⚠️ Not an exhaustive or prescriptive list of resources, it's __my__ fondamental resources to improve myself.
+⚠️ Not an exhaustive or a prescriptive list of resources, it's __my__ fondamental resources to improve myself.

 _I have no links with amazon, I use it here as any other library_